-- The developer noted that the measure is intended for use by CMS in the Hospital OQR Program, where it may be publicly reported.
-The measure's intended audience includes healthcare consumers, ED physicians and cardiologists, ancillary medical staff, researchers, and ancillary staff (such as emergency medical services, 911 dispatch, administrators, and measure developers. - The developer noted that this measure was reviewed by the Measure Applications Partnership (MAP) in December 2020.
+- The developer noted that CMS intends to use the measure in the Hospital OQR Program, where it may be publicly reported.
+The measure's intended audience includes healthcare consumers, ED physicians and cardiologists, ancillary medical staff, researchers, and ancillary staff (e.g., emergency medical services [EMS], 911 dispatch, administrators, and measure developers). - The developer noted that the Measure Applications Partnership (MAP) reviewed this measure in December 2020.
 The Rural Health Workgroup supported the measure for use with rural providers under the Hospital OQR program.
 The MAP offered conditional support for rulemaking pending NQF endorsement. - The Standing Committee had no concerns with use, given the measure's intended use in a federal program. - The developer conducted interviews with participants from the test sites regarding the measure's usability.
 The participants indicated that the results would be useful to a broad range of stakeholders.
 Participants did not identify any potential negative unintended consequences.
 Participants did note that existing workflows might require changes to capture data elements in an easily extractable format. - Standing Committee members raised questions about whether facilities would be able to see detailed results.
-An NQF consultant who works with NQF to evaluate eCQMs, clarified that the intent with eCQMs is for systems to calculate the measure within their own systems, giving them full access to all results and data.
+An NQF consultant who works with NQF to evaluate eCQMs clarified that the intent with using eCQMs is for systems to calculate the measure within their own systems, giving them full access to all results and data.